cotes2020/jekyll-theme-chirpy/README.md

 dos2unix tools/build.sh
 ```

-IF you only want to run the website, you can use the following code, which should start faster than the above one:
+If you only want to run the website, you can use the following code, which should start faster than the above one:

 ```terminal
 docker run --volume="$($PWD):/srv/jekyll" -p 4000:4000 -it jekyll/jekyll jekyll serve --force_polling